AriFordsham/GHCWiki/ghc-kinds.md

   - Rename `rnHsType` into `rnHsTyKi` and parametrize with a boolean to know if we are renaming a type or a kind.
 - Allow promoted data and type constructors:

-  - Extend the parser to allow ticked names like `'Zero` or `'Nat.Succ` as atoms in types.
-  - Extend the parser to allow *optionally* ticked names like `Nat` or `'Bool` as atoms in kinds.
+  - Extend the parser to allow optionally ticked names as atoms in types and kinds.
   - Extend `HsType name` with `HsPromotedConTy name` to represent ticked names.
   - Extend the renamer to handle implicit promotion.
-  - Extend `TyCon` with `PromotedDataTyCon` to represent promoted data constructors.
+  - Extend `TyCon` with `PromotedDataTyCon` and `PromotedTypeTyCon` to represent promoted data and type constructors.
+  - Extend the type checker accordingly.
 - Rename `KindVar` which is used during type checking into `MetaKindVar`, since we will add kind variables later.